The two-part model

 Your overall score is a weighted composite of two things: how well your actual profile matches the job, and how well your resume communicates that match.
-Profile fit is weighted significantly higher because it reflects reality.
+Profile fit is weighted higher because it reflects reality.

-Who you actually are: your skills, experience depth, seniority level, location, and salary expectations versus what the role requires.
+Your skills, experience depth, seniority level, location, and salary expectations versus what the role requires.

 How well your resume text communicates your profile.
 A strong profile with a weak resume loses points here.
 The fix is usually 20 minutes.